astropy/astropy/docs/table/operations.rst

 Non-Identical Key Column Names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-EXAMPLE START: Non-Identical Key Column Names in Tables
+EXAMPLE START: Joining Tables with Unique Key Column Names

 The |join| function requires the key column names to be identical in the two tables.
 However, in the following, one table has a ``'name'`` column